williammilisic/cloudcloud.dev/index.md

 ## 19 June 2024
 * "*I prefer dangerous freedom over peaceful slavery.*" - Thomas Jefferson <br/><br/>
-* "*It does not matter how slowly you go as long as you do not stop.*" - Confucius
+* "*It does not matter how slowly you go as long as you do not stop.*" - Confucius<br/><br/>
+* "*Our greatest glory is not in never falling, but in rising every time we fall.*" - Confucius

 ## 17 June 2024
 * Shu-Ha-Ri is a way of thinking about how you learn a technique.
 The name comes from Japanese martial arts.
 The idea is that a person passes through three stages of gaining knowledge: